-All pinboard maps need a solid backing before they can be framed and shipped to the customer.
-The material used to mount the map may not be visible but it affects how sturdy the product is, how well it will hold push pins and how the travel map will stand the test of time.
+All push pin maps need a solid backing before they can be framed and shipped to the customer.
+The material used to mount the map may not be visible but it affects how sturdy the product is, how well it will hold push pins, and how the map will stand the test of time.

 The three most common materials for this task are Gatorboard, Cork Board and Foam Core.
-In this article, we will discuss the differences between the three materials and we will highlight why Gatorboard is the best material for producing a framed push pin travel map.
+In this article, we'll discuss the differences between the three materials and will highlight why Gatorboard is the best material for producing a framed map.

 When placing push pins in a map to mark past or future travels, a Gatorboard will hold them tightly in place over many years while they may eventually slip out of a material like Foam Core.
 Due to the thickness of Gatorboard, there is no need to worry about the pins going all the way through the board and puncturing the wall.